sosloow/gnome-shell-extension-gdeej/README.md

 If you experience any stutters, freezes or high CPU usage by the `gnome-shell` process after enabling this extension, consider

 - lowering the number of updates from your Deej device (to 10-15 from the default 100.
 I haven't benchmarked for precise numbers, but that's the config I use personally)
-- creating an issue on GitHub, if you think stutters/freezes is a result of a bug
+- creating an issue on GitHub, if you think stutters/freezes are a result of a bug

 ### Steam Slider Target